 Wat Preah Prom Rath.

-January 2020.
-I remember feeling surprised by how incredibly clean and colourful Wat Preah Prom Rath Temple is.
-In fact, both Sladja and I were literally blinded by a cauldron of sparkling colours as we entered.
-These competing streams danced around in all directions under the glare of the afternoon sun.
-Indeed, I had never seen a Cambodian temple quite like this.
+I remember feeling surprised by how just incredibly clean and colourful Wat Preah Prom Rath Temple is.
+In fact, both Sladja and I were literally blinded by columns of kaleidoscopic light as we entered the complex.
+These competing streams danced around us in all directions under the glare of the afternoon sun.

 Wat Preah Prom Rath Temple, Siem Reap.

 The monk used to travel to and from Long Vek by boat.
 In the temple garden, you can find a replica of the vessel in question.
 The monk even has a pot of rice clutched in his hands, which is a nice little touch.

 As the legend goes, the monk found himself under siege from a group of sharks during one of his voyages back to Siem Reap.
 Luckily, he managed to survive and what was left of his boat eventually made it back to the city.

 Mr. Monk felt so delighted at his good fortune he decided to build a reclining Buddha to celebrate!
 What’s more, he made sure to use several pieces of his wrecked boat.
 According to Cambodian historians… and bear with me here… this very same Buddha lies hidden away at the back of the main shrine.

 However, we’ve also read several articles stating that the Buddha is not the original piece.
 Rather, they claim King Ang Chan built it specifically to honour the legend.
 Sounds a bit more plausible.

 Whatever the truth, it’s a fun tale and one that brings a visit here to life as you saunter around drinking in the atmosphere.
 Back out in the garden, there are a whole host of sculptures, statues and animal topiaries to enjoy.
 One grisly installation shows a man murdered by The Khmer Rouge, a pair of vultures pecking away at his insides.